-A standard stock solution of artemisinin (Sigma-Aldrich) at a concentration of 0.5 mg/mL was prepared with 96% (v/v) EtOH.
-A 200 μL aliquot of this solution was transferred to a 10 mL volumetric flask and diluted to 10 mL with 96% EtOH.
-This mixture was then combined with 4 mL of 0.2% NaOH and heated at 50 °C for 1 h.
+A standard stock solution of artemisinin (Sigma-Aldrich) at a concentration of 0.5 mg/mL was prepared with 96% (v/v) ethanol.
+A 200 $\mu$ L aliquot of this solution was transferred to a 10 mL volumetric flask and diluted to 1 mL with 96% ethanol.
+This mixture was then mixed with 4 mL of 0.2% NaOH and heated at 50 °C for 1 hour.
 After cooling, the solution was diluted to the mark with 0.08 M acetic acid to prepare a working standard solution.
-A series of calibration solutions with concentrations of 0.5, 1, 2.5, 3.75, and 5 $\mu g/mL$ were prepared by dilution with 96% EtOH.
-Dried SC-CO2 and EtOH extracts of A. annua L. were reconstituted in 1 mL of 96% EtOH and processed as described for the standard stock solution.
+A series of calibration solutions with concentrations of 0.5, 1, 2.5, 3.75, and 5 $\mu$ g/mL were prepared by dilution with 96% ethanol.
+Dried SC-CO2 and EtOH extracts of Artemisia annua L. were reconstituted in 1 mL of 96% ethanol and processed as described for the standard stock solution.

-Each sample was quantified in triplicate, and artemisinin content was expressed as the mean microgram equivalent of the standard per milligram of dry extract ($\mu g/mg$ DE).
+Each sample was quantified in triplicate, and artemisinin content was expressed as mean microgram equivalent of standard per milligram of dry extract ( $\mu$ g/mg DE).

-GC-MS analysis of targeted sesquiterpenoids
+Gas Chromatography-Mass Spectrometry (GC-MS) analysis of targeted sesquiterpenoids

-Terpene components in dry SC-CO2 and EtOH extracts of A. annua L. were identified by GC-MS on an Agilent 7890B gas chromatograph coupled to a 5997 A mass selective detector (Agilent Technologies, Waldbronn, Germany).
-Separation was performed on an HP-5MS capillary column (30 m \times 0.25 mm, 0.25 μm; Agilent Technologies).
-Samples were dissolved in hexane and injected in split mode (20:1) at an inlet temperature of 220 °C (1 μ L).
-The oven temperature program was as follows: (i) initial temperature: 60 °C; (ii) first ramp: rise at 3 °C/min to 246 °C, with a hold time of 3 min; (iii) second ramp: rise at 10 °C/min to 280 °C, with a hold time of 5 min.
-Helium was used as the carrier gas (1 mL/min), and the temperature of the MSD transfer line was set to 285 °C. Mass spectral data were recorded in scan mode (m/z = 30-550).
-Compound identification was confirmed by comparing the mass spectra with those in the NIST14.L library using the Automated Mass Spectral Deconvolution and Identification System (AMDIS) [39].
-The relative abundance of each component was expressed as a raw percentage of the total ion current (TIC).
+Terpene components in dry SC-CO2 and EtOH extracts of A. annua L. were identified by gas chromatography-mass spectrometry (GC-MS) on an Agilent 7890B gas chromatograph coupled to a 5997A mass selective detector (Agilent Technologies, Waldbronn, Germany).
+Separation was performed on a HP-5MS capillary column (30 m × 0.25 mm, 0.25 $\mu$ m; Agilent Technologies).
+Samples were dissolved in hexane and injected in split mode (20:1), at an inlet temperature of 220°C (1 $\mu$ L).
+The oven temperature program was programmed as follows: i) initial temperature: 60°C; ii) first ramp: rise at 3°C/min to 246°C, with a hold time of 3 minutes; iii) second ramp: rise at 10°C/min to 280°C, with a hold time of 5 minutes.
+Helium was the carrier gas (1 mL/min), while the temperature of the MSD transfer line was set to 285°C. Mass spectral data were recorded in scan mode (m/z= 30-550).
+Compound identification was confirmed by comparing the mass spectra with those of the NIST14.L library using the Automated Mass Spectral Deconvolution and Identification System (AMDIS) [39].
+The relative abundance of each component was expressed as a raw percentage of the Total Ion Current (TIC).